 A Network Interface Card (NIC) is used to connect a computer to an Ethernet network.
 This tutorial will teach you two ways you can add a network interface to an already existing network interface.

-– First, we take a look at the interfaces I have available by issuing the ip a command.
+– Additionally, we look at my available interfaces by issuing the ip command.

 For this tutorial, I am going to create and attach a sub network interface to the lo interface.
 All the configuration files for the various network interfaces are stored in the etc/sysconfig/network-scripts directory.

 First, we will copy the content of the configuration scripts of the interface we want to attach the new subnetwork interface to; copy it to a file that will serve as the configuration script for the new subnetwork interface.
 The new script must end with a :interger extention.
 For example, the new interface I am creating will be named lo:1

 - Copy the configuration file with the command:

 Remember to change the name of the network interfaces correspondingly when you are trying yours.

 When you are done copying, open the file you just created with the copy command with a text editor:

 Furthermore, Where you see DEVICE, change the device name to match the one you used in the copy command.
 In my case, I will change lo to lo:1.